 - Add in the butter and vanilla extract, then mix together with a silicone spatula until a dough forms.

 ***I do not count the sugar substitute in my carb count.
-If you are very strict Keto, there are 5g of sugar substitutes to account for in each cookie.
+If you are very strict Keto, there is 5g of sugar substitute to account for in each cookie.
 Since they do not contribute any calories, I do not typically count those towards my totals.
 Similarly, this nutrition is based on using sugar-free chocolate chips (Lily's brand) so you may need to adjust if you use regular chocolate chips.